mikrono/tModLoaderWiki_kr_ko/Basic-Projectile.md

 If your sprite is upside-down when shot to the left, you'll want to set this: `Projectile.spriteDirection = Projectile.direction;` See [Drawing and Collision](#drawing-and-collision) for an explanation and example.

 ## Dust
 Spawn dust in AI for a visual effect.
 Randomizing placement, `DustID`, and frequency is visually pleasing.
-Here is the Enchanted boomerang dust spawn (aiStyle 3, AiType ProjectileID.EnchantedBoomerang):
+Here is the Enchanted boomerang dust spawn (aiStyle 3, AIType ProjectileID.EnchantedBoomerang):
 ```cs
 if (Main.rand.NextBool(5)) // only spawn 20% of the time
 {